jasoncross/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/vision/LimeLight3A.md

 - Consumed primarily by LimelightAimHelper and Drivebase PID turn routines

 ## 4.2 Distance
-Primary source: **3D AprilTag pose data**
+Primary source: **3D AprilTag pose data (botpose MT2 preferred)**
-- Extracted from `Pose3D.getPosition().getZ()`
+- Computes planar distance from the Limelight botpose XY to the alliance goal tag, scaled by `VisionConfig.LIMELIGHT_RANGE_SCALE`.
-- Secondary fallback: **area (ta)** if pose is invalid
+- Secondary fallback: **area (ta)** is no longer used now that botpose is available.
 - Used to calculate shooter RPM, feed timing, and auto positional offsets

 ## 4.3 Robot Pose (MegaTag1 & MegaTag2)
 - MegaTag1: 3D localization without IMU fusion
-- MegaTag2: 3D localization fused with robot IMU yaw
+- MegaTag2: 3D localization fused with robot IMU yaw (still ignored for odometry heading)
-- Used for odometry correction in autos
+- Used for odometry correction in autos/TeleOp as XY-only inputs (no yaw fusion)
-- Consumed by VisionPoseFusion → which updates the drivetrain pose estimate
+- Consumed by odometry with two-phase gating (tight outlier rejection while tracking, larger reacquire window after `reacquireAfterMs`), per-step clamps, and speed/turn-rate motion gates to prevent snapping.

 ---